gia-lexa/mission_control/README.md

 # Mission Control - just for fun

-Part of my build one thing a week series, Mission Control is a Ruby CLI game where a player controls rocket launches and manages mission details to achieve a successful space mission.
+Part of my "Build One Thing a Week" series, Mission Control is a Ruby CLI game where a player controls rocket launches and manages mission details to achieve a successful space mission.